Fear. Deep as her bones, like a weight on her very skin. Compressing her. Making her back hunch, her knees bend. Making her want to be small. To hide.

 “But,” Elaine says, voice quiet.
 “She said…”

 “We don’t know what pokemon are in the building,” Jack says, and his voice is neutral without being flat, absolute without being cold.
 “Or how many civilians, and where.
 Any we found would need to be guarded, and none of us have any pokemon that can carry others.
-Priority 3 remains assisting with the hospital evacuation.
+Our highest priority remains assisting with the hospital evacuation.
 Still, I can’t force you to come with me, and I can travel faster on my own, though it would be safer if we all move together.”

 He doesn’t say that they agreed to follow orders, because he doesn’t have to.
 “But the Pressure is gone,” Aiko says.
 She’s reaching, and she knows it.
 “All the pokemon we’ve encountered since have been less hostile.”